demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 - Keeps human analysts in the loop to direct the desired remediation action depending on the type of risk and discovered context.
 - Includes automated notification and ticket creation workflows for delegating remediation tasks to the appropriate service owners.
 - Includes full automated remediation options for automatically removing risky services from the public internet.
-- Supports validation rescanning to ensure that remediation efforts have been applied successfully.
+- Supports validation re-scanning to ensure that remediation efforts have been applied successfully.
 - Includes PDF reporting capabilities for preserving and communicating the investigation summary.

 ### Automated Remediation requirements